-The project authority will share each RAP with the Bank for review and approval, before the civil works packages are accepted for Bank financing.
-At implementation, the implementing agency/project authority will ensure that all compensations/entitlements due to the PAPs are paid in full, before the civil works begin on the acquired lands, including the public lands resumed from private uses.
+The project authority will share each RAP with the Bank for review and approval parallely with the civil works packages to be accepted for Bank financing.
+At implementation, the implementing agency/project authority will try to ensure that all compensations/entitlements due to the PAPs are paid in full, before the civil works begin on the acquired lands, including the public lands resumed from private uses.